nogibjj/mo_week_10/README.md

 ### Data Visualization

-The notebook visualizes the data using several charts, including:
+The notebook visualizes the data using several charts, including as shown in the notebook:

 - A bar chart of the top device categories.
 - A line chart of daily visitors.
 - A bar chart of average daily visitors by weekday.
 - A histogram of bounce rate.

-### Example Plot

 ### Example Spark SQL Query